Multi-class Classifier based Failure Prediction with Artificial and Anonymous Training for Data Privacy

 \subsection{Impact of number of hidden layers in the classifier}

-For large data set with the parameters from Table \ref{table_results_hidden_layers}, the performance impact of adding hidden layers is shown in Fig. \ref{fig_increase_hidden_layers_inkscape}.
+For large data sets with the parameters from Table \ref{table_results_hidden_layers}, the performance impact of adding hidden layers is shown in Fig. \ref{fig_increase_hidden_layers_inkscape}.
 Number of hidden layers ($L_{hidden}$) is shown along \emph{x}-axis and $P_{error}$ along \emph{y}-axis.
-It can be observed that with increase in number of hidden layers performance of the classifier improves.
+It can be observed that with an increase in the number of hidden layers performance of the classifier improves.